-We did not pay any compensation of any sort to our named executive officers during the year ended December 31, 2007.
-Nor did we make any grants of plan-based awards of any kind to our named executive officers during the year ended December 31, 2007.
-None of our named executive officers received any options or stock prior to December 31, 2007.
-We do not provide any of our executive officers with pension benefits, nor do we provide any executive officers with nonqualified deferred compensation plans.
-We have not entered into any employment agreements with any persons, and are not obligated to make any payments upon termination of employment or a change in control of us.
+We do not provide any of our executive officers with any cash compensation or bonus.
+Nor do we provide any executive officers with pension benefits or nonqualified deferred compensation plans.
+We granted shares of restricted stock to our named executive officers during the year ended December 31, 2008.
+We have not entered into any employment agreements with any persons, and are not obligated to make any cash payments upon termination of employment or a change in control of us.